 Before an investigator issues a report, both parties must be allowed at least ten instructional days to (1) review evidence gathered during the investigation that is directly related to the allegations raised in the formal complaint and (2) submit a written response to the evidence.
 Investigators may but are not required to share such responses to the other party.
 Should the college discover additional evidence resulting from further investigation prompted by a party's initial response to evidence, the required time of ten (10) instructional days must again be provided for a party to review and respond to the evidence.
 Notification of any such additional evidence for review shall be made to the parties in writing by an approved method of notification.
-Upon conclusion of the investigation, the investigator shall generate a written report within seven (7) instructional days unless this time period is extended for an additional five (5) instructional days upon written notice to the parties with an explanation for the extension.
+Upon conclusion of the investigation, the investigator shall generate a written report within seven (7) instructional days upon written notice to the parties with an explanation for the extension.
 Privileged information will not be provided, and treatment records of a party may only be provided to the other party with written consent.